Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

-We conduct the survey study to answer \textbf{RQ2 -- What do users need from TDA explanations?} The survey data analysis indicates a clear connection between users' intuition of what causes a model error and their TDA preferences.
+We conducted the interactive study to study model developers' TDA needs through a scenario.
+The data analysis indicates a clear connection between developers' intuition of what causes a model error and their TDA needs.
 We elaborate further in the following.